SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 random-access, or that read files more than once.

-To use the Burst Buffer add directives to your batch job to either scheduling staging in/out of data or to make a persistent reservation.
+To use the Burst Buffer add directives to your batch job to either schedule staging in/out of data or to make a persistent reservation.
 The dynamic reservation lasts only as long as the job that requested it and the disk space is reclaimed once the job ends.
 A persistent reservation outlives the job that created it,